-The above-mentioned concentrated activities will also assist Commission staff in completing a cost effective analysis, and formulating the RFP for the remaining four years of this strategic plan.
+The above-mentioned concentrated activities will also assist Commission staff in completing a cost effective analysis, with the help of the external Evaluation Consultant.
 Currently outcomes are measured primarily quantitatively; the hope is that qualitative measurements will also be developed, to truly measure the effectiveness of First 5-funded initiatives/programs.
+Commission staff and the Evaluation Consultant are reviewing the current Results Matrix, and the Scope of Work of the funded programs, to ensure that the goals and objectives of this Plan are addressed throughout the funded programs, and to identify areas of the Plan that may have service gaps.